Introduction to Intrusion Prevention System Interview Questions

 Host-based IPS can be defined as a tool that can be deployed in the host rather than getting deployed in the entire network.
 It protects the malicious activity on the host by blocking malicious traffic in the host.
 It is known as host-based IPS as it can be deployed only in the host and will not be able to serve the purpose of protecting the entire network.

-Some of the best IPS available in the market are Sogan, OSSEC, Fail2ban, Zeek and so on.
-As per my understanding, the best IPS is the one that can be deployed on its expected platform to stop almost all of the malicious traffic from harming the system.
+Some of the best IPS available in the market are Sogan, OSSEC, Fail2ban, Zeek, etc. As per my understanding, the best IPS is the one that can be deployed on its expected platform to stop almost all of the malicious traffic from harming the system.
 Sogan is the best one due to its efficiency.
 It could be deployed in the system to prevent all the harmful packets.
-Also, the best part about using Sogan is, it has the treatment solution files with malicious signature.
+The best part about using Sogan is that it has the treatment solution files with malicious signature.
 It actually protects the network very effectively and also deployed in the networks of various large size organizations.

 Part 2 –Intrusion Prevention System Interview Questions